cloudspinx/terraform-openstack/README.md

 # OpenStack Terraform modules

-Terraform modules which creates the following resources on OpenStack:
+Terraform modules which creates the following resources on OpenStack (Work in progress, other modules to be added):

 - ✅ Upload image to Glance
 - ✅ Create SSH keypair